 Award-winning fantasy artist whose work is on books by Isaac Asimov, Ray Bradbury, Stephen King, and more.

 Prolific oil painter who has illustrated books, magazines, postage stamps, and his own fantasy novel.

 Prolific painter of pulp covers and film posters.

-American writer and Illustrator most famous for his work in collaboration with Dr. Seuss and the Beginner Books imprint series.
+Author and illustrator most famous for his collaboration with Dr. Seuss and the Beginner Books imprint series.